 There were Asian-American architects working outside of Los Angeles.
 Thomas S. Rockrise (né Iwahiko Tsumanuma) joined the American Institute of Architects (AIA) in 1921, toward the end of his career.
 Yasuo Matsui followed in 1927.
 In the mid-20th century, there Asian-American architects active in other parts of the country, as well, including Edith Leong Yang, Pu Hu Shao, and Theresa Hsu Yuen (1964).
-There were also great Asian architects active at the same in the Los Angeles.
+There were also Asian architects who worked in Los Angeles.
 Chinese architect I.M.
 Pei designed the Century Towers (1965, Century City) and the Creative Artists Agency building (1989, Beverly Hills).
-There were, too, Asian-Americans from outside Los Angeles active here, like Detroiter Minoru Yamasaki, who designed Century Plaza Hotel (Century City, 1966) and Century Plaza Towers (Century City, 1975).
+There were also Asian-Americans from outside Los Angeles active in Los Angeles, like Detroiter Minoru Yamasaki, who designed Century Plaza Hotel (Century City, 1966) and Century Plaza Towers (Century City, 1975).
 Comparatively little attention, however, has been thus far paid to Los Angeles’s own pioneering Asian-American architects.

-The focus of this piece is on five Asian-Angeleno architects: David Hyun, Eugene Choy, Gilbert Leong, Gin Wong, and Helen Fong — five architects who lived and worked in Los Angeles and in doing so contributed to the city’s built environment in the most literal sense.
+The focus of this piece is on early Asian-Angeleno architects who lived and worked in Los Angeles and in doing so contributed to the city’s built environment in the most literal sense.
 They also paved the way for subsequent organizations like the Asian American Architects and Engineers Association and contemporary Asian-Angeleno architects like Alice Fung (of Fung + Blatt), Barton Choy (of Choy Associates), Hayahiko Takase, Joseph Kitashima, Kevin Tsai, Kian Goh, Ko Kiyohara (of Kiyohara Moffitt), Robert and Blossom Uyeda (of Tetra – IBI Group Architects), Roger M. Yanagita (of Roger M. Yanagita Associates), Rupert Mok (of Rupert Mok & Associates), Shoji Shimizu, Ted Tokio Tanaka (Ted Tokio Tanaka – Architects), Toshikazu Terasawa, Yunsoo Kim, and many others.

 Before there were working Asian-American architects, Asian-inspired architecture was solely the product of the non-Asian imagination.
 Adolph and Eugene Bernheimer, two Jewish cotton importers from New York, called their massive home in the Hollywood Heights, “Yamashiro,” and claimed inspiration came from a mountain fortress they’d seen in Kyoto.
 Sid Grauman‘s Chinese Theatre was designed by Raymond M. Kennedy of the architectural firm of Meyer & Holler.